-United States copyright laws permit the Fair Use of copyrighted materials without the need to seek expressed permission from the copyright holder.
-Since what is considered “Fair Use” is determined on a case by case basis, the user may wish to obtain written permission from the rights holder to remove ambiguity.
-Documentation of the process should be maintained.
+Since what is considered “Fair Use” is determined on a case by case basis, you may wish to obtain written permission from the rights holder to remove ambiguity, and you should maintain documentation of the process.

 To obtain permission to use excerpts from books, periodicals, music, photographs and motion pictures, the links below will be useful.
 You may also contact the author and/or owner directly, although it's important to realize that the author may not be the copyright owner.

 For music, contact the record label:Recording Industry Association of America , Broadcast Music Inc., or American Society of Composers, Authors, and Publishers.

 Photographs and images sometimes lack attribution, which can make it difficult to seek permissions.
 Try a Google Reverse Image Search by clicking on the camera icon in the search bar.

 For motion pictures and videos: Motion Picture Licensing Corporation

 Digital Millennium Copyright Act and CU Boulder: Termination Policy for Infringement

 The Digital Millennium Copyright Act amends federal copyright law to provide certain liability protections for online service providers, including the University of Colorado Boulder, when their computer systems or networks carry materials that violate copyright law.
 If you believe your copyright has been infringed on a website hosted by the university, email DMCAemail@example.com.